Zouheikyoku

 Detailed Information

-The Japan Mint, established on April 4, 1871, in the current Tenma area of Osaka's Kita Ward, is a national institution responsible for the production of coins, medals, and metal crafts.
-The Meiji government aimed to rectify the chaotic currency system of the late Edo period and build a foundation for a modern state by producing coins of quality comparable to those of advanced countries, leading to the establishment of this facility equipped with Western-style machinery.
+The Japan Mint is a national institution established on April 4, 1871, in the current Temma area of Kita Ward, Osaka.
+It manufactures coins, medals, metal crafts, and other products.
+In order to improve the chaotic currency system of the late Edo period and lay the foundation for a modern nation, the new Meiji government sought to produce coins of a quality comparable to those of advanced countries, and established this facility equipped with Western-style machinery.

-At the time of its founding in Japan, mechanical production was still underdeveloped, and much of the necessary equipment and materials were self-supplied within the Mint.
-For instance, it produced sulfuric acid, soda, and coal gas, as well as telecommunications equipment and precision instruments such as scales and clocks.
-On the administrative side, double-entry bookkeeping was introduced for the first time in Japan, and even ink was made in-house, showcasing advanced practices in every field.
-Additionally, the Mint actively implemented Westernization policies, such as haircutting, Western clothing, and the abolition of swords, becoming a symbol of modernization.
+At the time of its founding, industrial machinery in Japan was still underdeveloped, so many of the necessary tools and materials were self-sufficiently produced within the Mint.
+For example, in addition to manufacturing sulfuric acid, soda, and coal gas, the Mint also made telecommunication equipment, precision instruments such as balances and clocks, and more.
+In administration as well, it pioneered many advanced practices, including introducing double-entry bookkeeping for the first time in Japan and even making its own ink.
+It also took the lead in adopting the Westernization policies of the era, such as cutting hair, wearing Western clothing, and abandoning swords, and became widely recognized as a symbol of modernization.

-Thus, the Japan Mint played an important role not only as a mere coin production facility but also as a pioneer of Western culture's transplantation and modern industry in early Meiji.
-It is said to have laid the groundwork for Osaka's development into a commercial and industrial city as we know it today.
+In this way, the Japan Mint has played an important role not merely as a coin-producing facility, but as a pioneer in the introduction of Western culture and modern industry in the early Meiji period.
+It is also said to have helped lay the foundation for Osaka’s development into the commercial and industrial city it is today.

-Currently, in addition to coin production, the Mint is engaged in the manufacturing of medals, commendations, commemorative coins, collector coin sets, and metal crafts, as well as refining precious metals like gold, silver, and platinum, issuing purity certificates (hallmarks), and conducting mineral analysis and testing.
-This advanced technology contributes to the stability of Japan's currency system and the improvement of the citizens' living standards.
+Today, in addition to coin production, the Mint manufactures medals, decorations, commemorative coins, collector coin sets, and metal crafts, and also carries out businesses such as refining bullion made of gold, silver, platinum, and other metals, hallmarking, and mineral analysis and testing.
+Through its advanced technology, it contributes to the stability of Japan’s currency system and the improvement of people’s lives.

 Zouheikyoku Movies